-Originally known as “Iyethkabi” the Europeans used the name “Stoney” after observing how this mountain people placed stones heated in fires into bowls in order to boil their food.
+Originally known as “Iyethkabi” the Europeans used the name “Stoney” after observing how this mountain people placed stones in fires and then into bowls to boil their food.
 Conned by a Christian missionary into accepting an 1877 treaty this First Nations people were left them with one tract of reserve land, when they should have been given three reserves for three separate groups.

-Today the Stoney Nakoda own several reserves, the largest of which is the original 1879 reserve – called Mînî Thnî – which is 56km west of Calgary and has a population of 3,494 living on 445km2 of land.
-At the last count the Stoney Nakoda population totalled over 3,700.
+Today the Stoney Nakoda own several reserves, the largest of which is the original 1879 reserve – called Mînî Thnî – and is 56km west of Calgary.
+At the last count the Stoney Nakoda population totalled over 3,700 living on 445km2 of land.
 Their language is related to Sioux-Assiniboine and, to greet someone, you would say “Âba wathtech” (AHM-bah wah-THTAYCH).

-Berry soup is a traditional dish of the Nakoda and uses whichever berries are available (saskatoon and blueberry being the most common).
+Berry soup is a traditional dish of the Nakoda and it's made from whichever berries are available (saskatoon and blueberry being the most common).
 The Stoney Nakoda place great value in sharing stories, if you want to hear some in the original language – with summaries in English at the end – the Stoney Podcast has some free episodes.

 Overlooking Canada’s vast prairies with the Rockies at its back, Mount Kidd was originally named Sleeping Warrior after the Stoney Nakoda warriors who slept on the flanks of this 2,958m mountain.
 You can take a 45-minute tour to the mountain in a helicopter for CAD$500pp.
 Far more prominent is 3,618m Mount Assiniboine, which a European explorer named after visiting on a cloudy day, the cloud on the peak reminding him of the smoke emanating from Assiniboine teepees.